 First order of business, rent a scooter.

 Langkawi will honestly suck worse if you don’t have a scooter.
-A scooter at least allows you for a lot of freedom to explore this pretty big island.
+Renting a scooter in Langkawi is practically essential.
+A scooter allows you a lot of freedom to explore this pretty big island.
 You won’t be able to walk to all of the attractions, or any of them honestly.
 Unless you want to be stuck in taxis all day, scoot life is the way to go.

 Don’t selfie stick and drive, though.